TritonDataCenter/manta-rebalancer/docs/agent.md

 ]'
 ```

+Note: The `status` property of each task is optional when posting and will
+default to `"Pending"`.

 The assignment above has an id of `463ec933-1d31-41f9-8e76-0db3191f6346` and a
 list containing only one task representing a single object that the agent should
 download and store locally under the directory